 Caring for someone can be physically and emotionally tough.
 Children and young people may skip school sometimes to try and fit everything in and might worry a lot about things at home.
 Young carers can sometimes forget to look after themselves.
 It can be hard for friends and teachers to understand exactly what they do each day and why they need to do it.
 It can be hard to find time to go out with friends or do homework.
 Lots of young carers also tell us that being a carer can be very rewarding.

-Wiltshire Council Families and Children’s Service carries out assessments of young people who care for someone else.
+Wiltshire Council's Safeguarding and Support Team carry out assessments of young people who care for someone else.
 An assessment is when an adult who works for the council gets to know the young person and the things they are dealing with to see if they need some help.